thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 Remove clients that are no longer needed or are obsolete:

-- Click the "trash can" icon in the client's row you wish to remove;
+- Click the "trash" icon in the client's row you wish to remove;
 - Confirm the deletion by clicking "Yes".

 {% include images-gallery.html imageCollection="deleting-oauth2-client-1" %}